wp-plugins/autoptimize/readme.txt

 = 1.9.2 =
 First of all; Happy holidays, all the best for 2015!

-* New: support for alternative cache-directory and file-prefix as requested by many.
+* New: support for alternative cache-directory and file-prefix as requested by a.o.
+[Jassi Bacha](https://wordpress.org/support/topic/requesthelp-add-ability-to-specify-cache-folder?replies=1#post-6300128), [Cluster666](https://wordpress.org/support/topic/rewrite-js-path?replies=6#post-6363535) and Baris Unver.
 * Improvement: hard-exclude all linked-data json objects (script type=application/ld+json)
 * Improvement: several filters added to the API, e.g. to alter optimized HTML, CSS or JS
-* Bugfix: set Autoptimize priority back from 11 to 2 (as previously) to avoid some pages not being optimized. (link to wp.org post)
+* Bugfix: set Autoptimize priority back from 11 to 2 (as previously) to avoid some pages not being optimized (thanks to [CaveatLector for investigating & reporting](https://wordpress.org/support/topic/wp-property-plugin-add_action-priority-incompatibility?replies=1))
-* Bugfix (in YUI-CSS-compressor-PHP-port): don't convert bools to percentages in rotate3D-transforms (link to bugreport)
+* Bugfix (in YUI-CSS-compressor-PHP-port): don't convert bools to percentages in rotate3D-transforms (cfr. [bugreport on Github](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port/issues/17))
-* Bugfix: background images in SVG (link to bugreport)
+* Bugfix: background images with a space in the path didn't load, [reported by johnh10](https://wordpress.org/support/topic/optimize-css-code-error-with-background-image-elements?replies=6#post-6201582).
+* Bugfix: SVG image with fill:url broken after CSS optimization as [reported by Tkama](https://wordpress.org/support/topic/one-more-broblem-with-plugin?replies=2)
-* Updated translation for Swedish, new translation for Ukrainian (thanks to ...)
+* Updated translation for Swedish, new translation for Ukrainian by [Zanatoly of SebWeo.com](http://SebWeo.com)
 * Updated readme.txt
 * Confirmed working with WordPress 4.1